Resize Images Online Without Losing Quality (Free Tool and Guide)

 Options include:

-Step 3 — Adjust Width & Height
+Step 3 — Adjust Width and Height

 Enter new dimensions for your image.
 For example: